Home Compare GWRE vs MDB

 Guidewire Software vs MongoDB: Which Stock Looks Stronger in 2026?

-Guidewire Software holds the cleaner structural position, with growth as the main driver and valuation adding further support.
+Guidewire Software holds the cleaner structural position, with the lead spread across profitability and stability.
 MongoDB still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 In the market, MongoDB carries the stronger setup — intact trend against Guidewire Software's broken trend.
 That leaves a split case: the structural lead stays with Guidewire Software, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.